brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Ranger - Hunter

 Hunter Rangers are great at dealing lots of damage and taking less.
-Unlike the Horizon Walker, Hunters do rely on Hunter’s Mark, which will use their bonus action frequently—meaning the Polearm Master feat will be of less use to you than other options on this list, but can still be useful when you have a free bonus action.
+Unlike the Horizon Walker, Hunters do rely on Hunter’s Mark, which will use their bonus action frequently—meaning the Polearm Master feat will be of less use to you than other options on this list but can still be useful when you have a free bonus action.
 While Hunter’s Mark is active, if you do get in a bonus action attack, you will also get the 1d6 damage from Hunter’s Mark, making these hits much more potent.

 As with the Horizon Walker, take the Dueling fighting style so you can wear a shield.
 Max out your Strength quickly and pump your Constitution as high as possible, since you’ll be making concentration saves to keep Hunter’s Mark up.
 Shoot for 14 Dexterity to wear medium armor.
 With a need for high scores in three stats, your Wisdom stat will probably be lower than most other Rangers, but high Wisdom is only needed for spells that force the target to make a saving throw, so it’s perfectly viable to have a Ranger with lower Wisdom.